Our bison not only produce some of the best meat money can buy, they also make an impressive shoulder mount, european mount, or robe.

 We specialize in putting the best bison meat on your table.
 So our bison hunting packages are for prime-eating bulls and heifers (approximately 18-26 months in age) which are generally going to weigh in the range of 650-850 lbs. on the hoof.
 You can expect to put roughly 1/3rd of that live weight in your freezer (all boneless cuts), assuming a clean kill where nothing goes to waste.
 Not only are these bison the prime age for eating, they are 100% grass fed and all natural - grazing on a large expanse of native prairie.
 We hunt them where they live and, ideally, we will put you in position to make the most effective and efficient kill possible.

-Because bison are a herd animal by nature and they're not afraid of much, the universal truth, whether you're on 10,000 acres or 10 acres, is that finding and approaching a herd of a bison within rifle range in a vehicle is fairly simple.
-But it takes strategy, patience, and marksmanship to single out the appropriate bison from the herd and obtain a good, safe shot at a reasonable distance (we should be able to get you within 150 yards, sometimes within 100).
-We urge - if not require - our clients to take a rifle shot 2-3" behind the ear to put the animal down almost instantaneously.
-This isn't as easy of a shot as the vast majority of people think.
+Because bison are a herd animal by nature and they're not afraid of much, the universal truth is that finding and approaching a herd of a bison standing out on the plains within rifle range is fairly simple.
+But it takes strategy, patience, and marksmanship to select a quality eating young bison from the herd and obtain a good, safe shot at a reasonable distance (we should be able to get you within 150 yards, sometimes within 100).
+We urge - if not require - our clients to take a rifle shot 2-3" behind the ear to put the animal down instantaneously.
+This isn't the "gimme" shot as the vast majority of people think.
 You may likely be dealing with a variety of factors that impact your shooting, including cold, wind, movement, and traffic within the herd.
 Precision and velocity are more important than the kick of your gun and the size of your bullet in these regards.
 This approach yields the best possible meat on your dinner table and avoids an injured animal getting surrounded by the herd, which will actually attack and try to kill an injured bison.
 This is a very bad situation that we try to avoid at all costs.
 At the end of the day, our primary objective is to put the best possible meat in your freezer.

 What types of bison hunts are available?